WilliamTales/RTMdocs/Guidelines/Global/02 - uncts.md

 ## List

 The homepage of UNCTs' session is a list of all registered UNCTs.
-Where some actions are available, let's walkthough it all.
+Where some actions are available, let's walk through it all.

 ### Sorting